This is what a US endgame for Covid-19 should look like, Fauci says - KTVZ

 And some experts pushed for more.

 “I loved the speech; I wish he had gone further.
-I wanted the president to restrict travel this holiday season to people who’ve been vaccinated,” CNN Medical Analyst Dr. Johnathan Reiner said.
+I wanted the president to restrict travel this holiday season to people who’ve been vaccinated,” CNN Medical Analyst Dr. Jonathan Reiner said.

 However, many Republican governors — some in states with high hospitalizations and low vaccination rates — condemned the strategy.
 Some even said they would challenge the action in court.